HEALthy Brain and Child Development (HBCD) Study

 - What about collecting genetic and COVID-19 data?
 Do applicants need to propose assays?
 Will this all be done centrally?

 Applicants should justify which biospecimens they propose to collect.
 Assays will be conducted centrally.
 One exception may be that SARS-CoV-2 testing of participants which may be required as protection for the research staff and participants.
 Applicants are expected to use the NIDA Neurodevelopmental Studies repository (to be named) for biospecimen storage and subsequent processing for genetic, epigenetic and other assays.

-- There are several biospecimens mentioned in the FOA.
+- There are several biospecimens mentioned in the funding opportunity.
 What is the plan for analyzing this data.